aochagavia/AspCoreRenderSample/readme.md

 Things to figure out:

 * Do we really need to care about running the application from an unprivileged account?

-* Would it matter if our self-signed cert had an expiration date of 100 years?
-That way we don't have to rotate it...
-Otherwise we will probably have to look into automating cert rotation.
+Caveats:

+* ASP Core generates secret keys used for data protection purposes (e.g. cookies).
+These keys are encrypted at rest using a self-signed X509 certificate with an expiration date so far in the future that we are never forced to rotate it (though we _can_ in case it is necessary).
+While no enforced rotation might seem insecure, we are actually more secure than App Service, which doesn't encrypt the keys at rest.

 ### References